 For more than 50 years our nation has honored teachers with the National Teacher of the Year Program .
-The National Teacher of the Year Program, sponsored by the ING Foundation, is a project of the Council of Chief State School Officers.
+The National Teacher of the Year Program, sponsored by the Voya Financial, Inc., is a project of the Council of Chief State School Officers.
 Since 1970, North Carolina has participated in this program recognizing outstanding teachers.

-Karyn Collie Dickerson, English Teacher at Grimsley High School in Guilford County Schools, is the 2013 NC Burroughs Wellcome Fund Teacher of the Year.
+Bobbie J. Cavnar, 9-12 English and Journalism teacher at South Point High School in Gaston County Schools is the 2016 Burroughs Wellcome Fund Teacher of the Year

 Note: Click on the photo for a larger image.

 From Left to Right: Margaret C. McNeill Leah Hayes Marie Smith Angel Ledbetter Bobbie J. Cavnar Olivia W. Hall Brandon Brown Kevin Scharen Katie Snyder

 From Left to Right: NC Teachers of the Year and Sponsors L to R: Margaret C. McNeil, (North Central) Leah Hayes (Northwest) Marie Smith (Northeast) Angel Ledbetter (Western) Bobbie J. Cavnar (Southwest) Dr. John E. Burris (Burroughs Wellcome Fund) Olivia W. Hall (Sandhills) Brandon Brown (Charters) Kevin Scharen (Piedmont-Triad) Katie Snyder (Southeast)

 From Left to Right: Keana C. Triplett, 2015 NC Teacher of the Year Bobbie J. Cavnar, 2016 NC Teacher of the Year

 2016 REGIONAL & DISTRICT TEACHERS OF THE YEAR

 Note: Click the picture for contact information.

 Region V - Piedmont-Triad/Central Region